habitat-sh/on-prem-builder/on-prem-docs/migration.md

 The migration of the PostgreSQL data will be done via a `pg_dump` on the source and then restoring with `psql` on the target.

+## Prerequisites

+Read the following prerequisite items carefully and ensure that each is addressed.

+1. The migration will overwrite any existing data in Automate Builder (target) with the data from your current On-Prem (source) installation.
+The assumption is that the Automate Builder target node is not yet in use.

-IMPORTANT: For this migration, you will need to configure Chef Automate as an [OAuth Provider for Habitat Builder](https://automate.chef.io/docs/applications-setup/#authenticating-existing-chef-automate-and-builder-installations).
+1. Configure Chef Automate as an [OAuth Provider for Habitat Builder](https://automate.chef.io/docs/applications-setup/#authenticating-existing-chef-automate-and-builder-installations).
 Following the PostgreSQL data migration, you will need to create local accounts in Chef Automate that match the userids from your source Builder instance.

-### Creating a fallback copy of Chef Automate Builder data

-Since the data migration is destructive and will overwrite any previous Builder data on the target, perform a backup in case the original state needs to be restored:
+1. Since the data migration is destructive and will overwrite any previous Builder data on the target, perform a backup in case the original state needs to be restored:

 ```
 sudo chef-automate backup create
 ```

-### Validating Versions

-It is the Builder API that runs database migrations and is responsible for making schema changes, ensuring that the PostgreSQL tables are all up to date.
+1. It is the Builder API that runs database migrations and is responsible for making schema changes, ensuring that the PostgreSQL tables are all up to date.
 Check that your target Automate Builder instance is running the same or newer Builder API version than your current On-Prem Builder (source).
 This is required to ensure that there are no PostgreSQL schema incompatibilities.
 The Builder API service on the target Automate Builder node will run any migrations necessary to update the PostgreSQL data and schemas to the correct format.
 Therefore the Automate Builder target must be the same or newer version.

 To check the API version installed on the source and target Builder nodes run:

 ```
-hab pkg path habitat/builder-api
+sudo hab svc status | grep habitat/builder-api/
 ```

 The versions on the target must be equal or newer to the source version.